MathStuff/Matrices/README.md

 C.COL_LIMIT #Attribute to determine the amount of columns to print while representing the matrix, default is 12.

-C.EIGEN_ITERS #Attribute to determine how many iterations will be done in eigenvalue calculation with QR algorithm, default is 150.
+C.EIGEN_ITERS #Attribute to determine how many iterations will be done in eigenvalue calculation with QR algorithm, default is 100 for even numbered dimensions, 500 for odd ones.
+Play around with this value if the values you get don't seem right.

 #Available arithmetic operators : "@", "+", "-", "*", "/", "//", "**", "%"